Artist and Art Centre – Contract Template – Information for Artists

 If a complaint cannot be resolved this way, the agreement says that the parties will use Arts Law’s dispute resolution guidelines.
 If necessary, Arts Law will suggest an independent mediator to talk to both parties and attempt to resolve the dispute.

-The Arts Law provides legal advice on draft agreements.
-Before signing an agreement, you may wish to contact Arts Laws for further advice.
+Arts Law | Artists in the Black provides legal advice on draft agreements and contracts.
+Before signing a contract, you may wish to contact Arts Laws for further advice.

-If you have questions about any of the topics discussed above, please contact Arts Law.
+If you have questions about any of the topics discussed above, please contact Arts Law

 © Arts Law Centre of Australia 2012, last reviewed 2024